jackmoore/jackmoore.github.io/_src/pages/wheelzoom.md

 ```
 ### Wheelzoom doesn't change the DOM.
 It works by sizing and positioning background-size and background-position styles.

-Wheelzoom replaces an img's background-image with it's src.
+Wheelzoom replaces an img's background-image with its src.
 Then the src is set to a transparent image.
 The benefit to using a background-image is that plugin does not change the DOM or the positioning of the img element.
 This means that the plugin should Just Work™ regardless of your specific CSS or markup.
 The drawback that there is no support for background-sizing in older browsers (IE8).
 The img element is left unmodified for unsupported browsers.

 The [source](https://raw.github.com/jackmoore/wheelzoom/master/wheelzoom.js) is short and well commented if you are curious to how it works.
 Email me if you run into any bugs.